 The AC conducts reviews of all non-audit services provided by the external auditors and is satisfied that the nature and extent of such services does not prejudice the independence and objectivity of the auditors.
-The aggregate amount of fees paid to the External Auditors of the Company and subsidiaries for audit services was \$\$90,175 for the financial year ended 31 March 2015.
-For the financial year ended 31 March 2015, there were no non-audit fees paid to the auditors.
+The fees paid to the External Auditors of the Group for statutory audit services were S\$62,500 in respect of the financial year ended 31 March 2017.
+During the year, there was no non-audit fee paid to the External Auditors.